DSACMS/repo-sunsetter/README.md

 2. Update project metadata by marking project as archived in code.json
 3. Files an issue containing an [archival checklist](./checklists) based on the repository's maturity model tier.
 The checklist contains various tasks reviewing the contents of the repository.

-This project is based on our [archiving repositories guide](https://dsacms.github.io/ospo-guide/outbound/archiving-repositories/).
+This project is based on our [archiving repositories guide](https://dsacms.github.io/ospo-guide/outbound/archiving-repositories/) and the [CHAOSS Practitioner Guide for Sunsetting Open Source Projects](https://chaoss.community/practitioner-guide-sunset/).

 ### Usage